gerardsegismundo/E-File-Provider-Search/README.md

 1. Clone or download the project to your local machine.
 2. In the project's root directory, install server-side dependencies by running: `$ npm install`.
-3. In the project's root directory, install client-side dependencies by running: `$ npm run client-install`.
+3. In the project's root directory, install client-side dependencies by running: `$ npm run clientinstall`.

 ### Running the Application